12 Steps of AntiDepressants Anonymous (ADA)

 11. Sought through prayer and meditation to improve our conscious contact with God as we understood Him, praying only for knowledge of His will for us and the power to carry that out.

-12. Having had a spiritual awakening as the result of these steps, we tried to carry this message to others who have become dependent upon antidepressant pharmaceuticals, and to practice these principles in all our affairs.
+12. Having had a spiritual awakening as the result of these steps, we tried to carry this message to others who have become dependent upon pharmaceutical depression drugs, and to practice these principles in all our affairs.

 12 steps of recovery for other problems